titembaatar/sarnai.nvim/README.md

 1. Fork the repository
 2. Make changes and test
 3. Open a pull request
 Feel free to report any issues, suggest features, or submit fixes.
-Especially for `Olgoo`, I am not quite sure if I hit the mark with the colors.
+Especially for `Ovol`, I am not quite sure if I hit the mark with the colors.